SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 | saic/<saic_user>/vehicles/<vehicle_id>/drivetrain/charging/set                 | true/false                  | Start (true) or stop (false) charging                                                                                                                                                                                                  |
 | saic/<saic_user>/vehicles/<vehicle_id>/drivetrain/socTarget/set                | [40,50,60,70,80,90,100]     | Target SoC in percent.
 Only values from the defined value range are valid.                                                                                                                                                             |

+## Home Assistant auto-discovery

+The gateway supports [Home Assistant MQTT discovery](https://www.home-assistant.io/integrations/mqtt#mqtt-discovery).
+It publishes configuration information so that the vehicle appears as a MQTT device.
+This will save you a lot of configuration effort since all the entities provided by the vehicle will automatically show-up in Home Assistant.